nikodem-stolarczyk/spectral-line-shapes/README.md

 ### matlab

 ### mathematica
-Wolfram Mathematica 13 or higher

 ### labview

 ## Usage

 The `usage_example.x` (x stands for the extension depending on the implementation) provides examples of using the mHT, cpf_accurate and cpf_fast functions in each of the programing languages.
-For specific description, consult the

 ## Data Format